alluriv2/Data-Warehousing-ETL/README.md

 4. **Create the Data Warehouse**: Run the `ZAGIMORE_DW_Creation.sql` script to establish the data warehouse structures.
 These structures are optimized for analytical queries and reporting.

-5. **Perform the Initial ELT**: Execute the `ETL.sql` script to process and load data from the staging area into the data warehouse.
+5. **Perform the Initial ETL**: Execute the `ETL.sql` script to process and load data from the staging area into the data warehouse.
 This step performs the initial extraction, transformation, and loading of data.

 6. **Create Aggregates and Snapshots**: Run the `Aggregates_Snapshots.sql` script to generate necessary aggregates and snapshots.
 These are useful for reporting and historical analysis.